porrey/Virtual-ZPL-Printer/README.md

 Now requires **.NET 7.0**.
 Download Setup.exe and the MSI if you need to have the .NET 7.0 Framework installed automatically.

+###### Version 2.2.0 Updates:
+1. Made IP address editable.
+2. Corrected an issue where the configuration dialog would only open once.

 ###### Version 2.1.0 Updates:
 1. Upgraded to .NET 7 framework.
 2. Added ZPL filters.
 One or more find replace filters (supporting regular expressions) can be added to each printer configuration.